zmike/zmike.github.io/_posts/2020-10-24-catching-up.md

 A rare Saturday post because I spent so much time this week intending to blog and then somehow not getting around to it.
 Let's get to the status updates, and then I'm going to dive into the more interesting of the things I worked on over the past few days.

-Zink has just hit another big milestone that I've just invented: as of now, my branch is now **passing 97% of piglit tests** up through GL 4.6 and ES 3.2, and a huge improvement from earlier in the week when I was only at around 92%.
+Zink has just hit another big milestone that I've just invented: as of now, my branch is **passing 97% of piglit tests** up through GL 4.6 and ES 3.2, and it's a huge improvement from earlier in the week when I was only at around 92%.
 That's just over 1000 failure cases remaining out of ~41,000 tests.
 For perspective, a table.

 | |IRIS|zink-mainline|zink-wip|
 |-|---|---|---|